fbaldassarri/debos-braveheart/README.md

 It's a fork of [Arnaud Ferraris' project: debos-pinephone](https://gitlab.com/a-wai/debos-pinephone).

+This different branch was born upon personal specific needs, but maybe could be useful for others.
+Any feedback, suggestion, bug report or help is welcome.

 # Main changes from Arnaud's version:

 - Based on GNU/Linux Debian 11 codename "Bullseye" (aka testing)